juxor/afaq/markdown/secH1.md

 contained in these five points.
 He generalised these points, considering them valid for all countries.

-The first point as the creation of "working bodies", the combining of legislative and executive bodies.
+The first point was the combining of legislative and executive functions in "working bodies".
 The first body to be created by the Bolshevik revolution was the "Council of People's Commissars" (CPC) This was a government separate from and above the Central Executive Committee (CEC) of the soviets congress which, in turn, was separate from and above the national soviet congress.
 It was an executive body elected by the soviet congress, but the soviets themselves were not turned into "working bodies."
 The promises of Lenin's **State and Revolution** did not last the night.

 The Bolsheviks, it must be stressed, clearly recognised that the Soviets had alienated their power to this body with the party's Central Committee arguing